ToulisDev/fail2ban-action-mssql/README.md

-# MS SQL Server Action for fail2ban (Ubuntu Server)
+# MS SQL Server Action for fail2ban
 This is a script to add banned ips from fail2ban to your MS SQL server using ban-action from fail2ban.
+(Tested on Ubuntu Server)

 ## Requirements
 You have to get mssql-tools and fail2ban to get this script running.